Subrepresentations in the homology of finite covers of graphs: Homology Classes of Elevations of Primitive Elements

 We claim that $z_1' \in H_1(Y;\Q)$.
 Indeed, by Lemma \ref{Lemma_TechnicalCoverings1} \ref{item2_technicalCoverings1}, we know that there exists $x \in H_1(X;\C)$ such that $z_1' = p_\#(x)$, and $|G| \, x = p_* \circ p_\# (x) = p_* (z_1') = p_*(z') \in H_1(X;\Z)$, using that $z_2', \ldots, z_{|G|}' \in \ker(p_*)$, see \ref{item4_technicalCoverings1} in the same lemma.
 Thus, $ |G| \, z_1' = p_\#( |G| \, x) \in H_1(Y;\Z).$ By the same argument $z_1'' \in H_1(Y;\Q)$.

 Define $b \coloneqq z_1'' - z_1' \in V_1^{\oplus n}$ and set

 Let $q \in \Q$ such that $z \coloneqq q \hat{z} \in H_1(Y;\Z)$ is indivisible.
 This will be our candidate homology class.

 We come to the second part of the proof.
 First, we verify that \ref{item1_Propo2.1_Inverse} holds for $z$.
 For this we need to show that the projection of $\hat{z}$ to $M(V_1)$, namely $z_1''$, is non-trivial.
-Assuming this, it is a straight-forward computation that we have $\Stab_G(\hat{z}) = \Stab_G(z')$, and that the $G$-orbit of $\hat{z}$ is linearly independent over $\C$, since this is true for $z'$.
-Now \ref{item1_Propo2.1_Inverse} follows since
+Assuming this, it is a straight-forward computation that $\Stab_G(\hat{z}) = \Stab_G(z') = \langle g' \rangle$, and that the $G$-orbit of $\hat{z}$ is linearly independent over $\C$, since this is true for $z'$.
+Now \ref{item1_Propo2.1_Inverse} follows from Lemma \ref{Lemma_SpanInducedRepr} with